Shoresy: Production and development

 While more suburban and rural parts of Sudbury serve as a backdrop for the fictional town of Letterkenny in the series, the central urban core of the city is fully represented as itself in Shoresy.
 The city is featured prominently in the new series and "the dialogue is rife with quippy mentions of Sudbury landmarks".
 The various hockey scenes take place at the Sudbury Community Arena, complete with advertising for local businesses on the boards and the Sudbury Wolves logo can be seen in several background shots.
 The series also features numerous real-life downtown Sudbury food and entertainment venues, including the Coulson nightclub, Peppi Panini and the Laughing Buddha.

 The show has also partnered with the real-life Sudbury Wolves on charitable fundraising initiatives, including special limited-edition Sudbury Bulldogs jerseys that would be worn by the Wolves players in an OHL game before being auctioned off to raise funds.
 The cast also regularly plays a series of hockey games against NHL alumni, in character as the Bulldogs, under the Shoresy Classic banner.

 In June 2024, The Globe and Mail reported that season 4 was set to begin filming.

 In December 2024, New Metric and Treewood Games announced that a Shoresy video game was in development.
+Shoresy: Legends of the North was released for Steam on November 22, 2025.